lynnlangit/learning-quantum/README.md

 There are a number of quantum computing vendors.
 They produce hardware which container qubits for quantum computing programming execution via QPUs.

 One example is the [D-Wave](https://www.dwavesys.com/) company.
-Shown here is one of their QPU units, which is hardware with qubits (image taken from D-Wave whitepaper).
+Shown here are photos from one of their quantum computers.
+It contains QPU units, which is hardware with qubits (image taken from D-Wave whitepaper).

 ---